SlayerK15/AutoGuard-AWS_Lambda_App/README.md

 ### Notes

-* **Slack and webhook alert integrations**: Not yet implemented due to time constraints.
+* **Slack and webhook alert integrations**: Configurable via environment variables.
-* **Web UI/UX, dashboard, advanced compliance and AI features**: Planned for future work.
+* **Dashboard and AI features**: Basic reporting dashboard in `static/dashboard.html` with simple anomaly detection.
-* **Built-in scheduling via CloudWatch Events**: Not available in current release.
+* **Built-in scheduling via CloudWatch Events**: Enabled by default through the CloudFormation template.
 * **A minimal web UI is available in `static/index.html` for triggering scans in the browser.**
 * **Run `scripts/deploy_stack.py` for one-command CloudFormation deployment.**